maryanneogakwu/6110_assignment_01/README.md

 ## Proposed Algorithms, Pros and Cons

 ### BacSeq
-The Paper "BacSeq: A User-Friendly Automated Pipeline for Whole-Genome Sequence Analysis of Bacterial Genomes" by Chukamnerd et. al. in 2023, presented an all in one package that carried out multiple funtions and was beginner friendly.
+The Paper "BacSeq: A User-Friendly Automated Pipeline for Whole-Genome Sequence Analysis of Bacterial Genomes" by Chukamnerd et. al. in 2023 [^3], presented an all in one package that carried out multiple funtions and was beginner friendly.
 It is an open source, java-based GUI that combines multiple tools to simplify bacterial whole genome sequencing.
 It can performing quality checks, genome assembly, evaluation, annotation, drug resistance and virulence gene detection.
 The BacSeq pipeline supports pan-genome analysis, SNP-based phylogenetic tree construction, and detection of CAZymes and CRISPR-Cas systems.
 ####  Pros of the BacSeq package
 1. The GUI based design reduces reliance on command-line use and makes it is accessible to non-bioinformaticians.
 2. The program supports hybrid assembly, integrating short and long read sequences, further improving genome completedness.
-3. It integrates many widelyused tools like FastQC, SPAdes, Prokka, FastTree and Roary into a single automated workflow.
-4. Supports clinical and epidemiological diagnostic tests, efficiently identifying antimicrobial resistance genes, virulence factors, SNPs, Plasmids and Phylogenetic Relationships.
-5.The program can handle multiple isolates simlutaneously, making it suitable for comparative genomics across collections of bacterial genomes.

 #### Cons of the BacSeq package
 1. Despite the package having a user firndly GUI, it only supports Linux systems, which limits the access to MacOS and Windows users.
 2. The package still requires sufficient computational processing power and memory, especially when being used for multi-isolate analyses.
-3. The BacSeq packages is designedd  for isolated bacterial genomes and not complex metagenomic analysis.
-4. Assembly quality can be reduced if poor quality or contaminated equencing data is included, which leads to fragmented assemblies and misleading downstream results.
-5. External tools like Kraken aree required to detect or remove contaminant sequences, undermining the "one package does it all" goal.

 ### Pangaea
-Pangaea is a de novo metagenomic assembler introduced in the paper "Exploring high-quality microbial genomes by assembling short-reads with long-range connectivity" by Zhang et. al. in 2024.
+Pangaea is a de novo metagenomic assembler introduced in the paper "Exploring high-quality microbial genomes by assembling short-reads with long-range connectivity" by Zhang et. al. in 2024 [^18].
 It was designed to improve genome reconstruction from short reads with physical barcodes (linked-reads) or virtual barcodes (derived from aligning short-reads to long-reads).
-Pangaea focuses on reducing assembly complexity and addressing the challenges posed by highly uneven microbial abundances.This program provides a scalable and reference-free solution for recovering high-quality microbial genomes, making it particularly valuable for population-scale and clinical metagenomic studies.
-Although this software is meant for genome assembly without use of a scaffold, an the assignment requires alignment of the assembled genome with a refernce genome, I wanted to include it in my my write up, as it I feel it is a good tool and would like to learn how to use it.
+Pangaea focuses on reducing assembly complexity and addressing the challenges posed by highly uneven microbial abundances.

 #### Pros of Pangaea package
 1. It is a cost efficient alternative to long read sequencing, as it achieves near-complete and even circular microbial genomes using short-reads with long-range connectivity, reducing reliance on expensive deep long-read sequencing.
 2. It is generalizable to hybrid assemblies, meaning it can also work with virtual barcodes derived from short–long read hybrid data, extending its usefulness beyond linked-read technologies.
-3. There is a recovery of high quality genomes due to the generation of multiple near-complete and circular MAGs demonstrates the method’s ability to reconstruct biologically meaningful, high-quality genomes.
-4. There is a strong performance across abundance ranges as the combination of co-barcoded read binning and multi-thresholding reassembly improves assemblies for high-, medium-, and low-abundance microbes, which is a major limitation of many existing assemblers.

 #### Cons of Pangaea package
 1. Computational complexity due to the use of deep learning (VAE-based binning), multiple assembly stages, and ensemble merging increases computational cost and pipeline complexity compared to standard short-read assemblers.
 2. There is more focus on gut microbiomes as most real-data benchmarking is on human gut samples so the program's performance in other complex environments like soil, marine and host-associated niches remains to be fully demonstrated.
-3. The packages' performance strongly depends on barcode specificity and quality.
-Older linked-read technologies like 10x Genomics with high fragments-per-barcode, yield poorer results.
-4. Extremely rare microbes with a low abundance of approximately <0.001% remain largely unrecoverable, highlighting a fundamental limitation of current sequencing depths.

 ### Ragout
-This is a reference assisted scoffolding tool introduced in the paper "Ragout—a reference-assisted assembly tool for bacterial genomes" by Kolmogorov et. al. in 2014.
+This is a reference assisted scoffolding tool introduced in the paper "Ragout—a reference-assisted assembly tool for bacterial genomes" by Kolmogorov et. al. in 2014 [^11].
 Ragout is an open-source bioinformatics tool designed to improve draft bacterial genome assemblies by ordering and orienting contigs using multiple complete reference genomes.
 Ragout is its use of multi-scale synteny blocks combined with iterative scaffolding and assembly graph refinement, allowing it to incorporate both large and small contigs while minimizing misassemblies.
 It uses multiple related bacterial genomes for assembly, rather than using just a single refernce genome, incorporating evolutionary relationships among references through a phylogenetic tree and uses a genome rearrangement framework to infer the correct ordering of contigs, even in the presence of structural variations such as inversions and translocations.
-According to the authors "Benchmarking on simulated and real bacterial datasets shows that Ragout consistently produces fewer misordered contigs, higher genome coverage, and fewer scaffolds compared to existing reference-assisted tools such as Mauve Contig Mover, OSLay, and RACA."

 #### Pros of Ragout
 1. The use of multiple refernce genomes reduces errors caused by reliance on a single refernce, ultimately improving robustness in the presence of genome arrangements.
 2. It provides an improved assembly quality, producing high coverage, fewer scaffolds, less misordered contigs, and near chromosome level assemblies.
-3. Ragout enables high-quality assemblies from short-read data without requiring expensive long read sequencing, making it a cost effective option.
-4. It handles structural variation efficiently, performing well when refernce and target genomes differ by inversions, translocations or indels.
-5. It incorporates evolutionary relationships to make accurate biologically informed contig orders.

 #### Cons of Ragout
 1. Performance of the program reduces when there are only few or distantly related refernce genomes available.
 This makes it more difficult to accurately assemble rarer bacterial genomes.
 2. This program is limited to bacterial genomes because it relies on Sibelia for synteny block construction, which works best for closely related microbial species.
 3. There is a risk of refernce bias, making novel genomic structures or strain-specific arrangements in the target genome misassembled.
-4. The use of the breakpoint graph and matching algoryms increase computational complexty campared to simpler scaffolding tools.
-5. It is less effective with highly divergent refernces, resulting in an accuracy decrease when refernces contain extensive rearrangements or break point reuse.

 ## Planned workflow
 1. Data acquisition: obtaining raw reads as well as the reference genome.